 (f) A declared weed must be eradicated from areas of the State where this is considered feasible.

-Specific questions in relation to these declarations should be directed to the contact below:
+Specific questions in relation to these declarations should be directed to: